Trauma surgery: Training

 National surgical boards usually supervise European training programs; they also certify for subspecialization in trauma surgery.
-An official European trauma surgical exam exists.
+An official European trauma surgical examination exists.

 Training for trauma surgeons is sometimes difficult to obtain.
-In the US there is the Advanced Trauma Operative Management (ATOM) course and the Advanced Surgical Skills for Exposure in Trauma (ASSET) which provide operative trauma training to surgeons and surgeons in training.
-The Advanced Trauma Life Support course (ATLS) is a course that most US practitioners who take care of trauma patients are required to take (Emergency medicine, Surgery and Trauma attendings, and physician extenders as well as trainees).
+In the US, the Advanced Trauma Operative Management (ATOM) course and the Advanced Surgical Skills for Exposure in Trauma (ASSET) provide operative trauma training to surgeons and surgeons in training.
+The Advanced Trauma Life Support course (ATLS) is what most US practitioners who take care of trauma patients are required to take (emergency medicine, surgery, and trauma attending physicians, physician extenders, as well as trainees).

 Responsibilities

-The broad scope of their surgical critical care training enables the trauma surgeon to address most injuries to the neck, chest, abdomen, and extremities.
-In large parts of Europe trauma surgeons treat most of the musculoskeletal trauma, whereas injuries to the central nervous system are generally treated by neurosurgeons.
-In the US and Britain skeletal injuries are treated by trauma orthopedic surgeons.
+The broad scope of their surgical critical care training enables trauma surgeons to address most injuries to the neck, chest, abdomen, and extremities.
+In large parts of Europe, trauma surgeons treat most of the musculoskeletal trauma, whereas injuries to the central nervous system are generally treated by neurosurgeons.
+In the US and Britain, skeletal injuries are treated by trauma orthopedic surgeons.
 Facial injuries are often treated by maxillofacial surgeons.
-There is significant variation across hospitals in the degree to which other specialists, such as cardiothoracic surgeons, plastic surgeons, vascular surgeons, and interventional radiologists are involved in treating trauma patients.
+Significant variation occurs across hospitals in the degree to which other specialists, such as cardiothoracic surgeons, plastic surgeons, vascular surgeons, and interventional radiologists are involved in treating trauma patients.

 Trauma surgeons must be familiar with a large variety of general surgical, thoracic, and vascular procedures and must be able to make complex decisions, often with little time and incomplete information.
 Proficiency in all aspects of intensive care medicine/critical care is required.
-Hours are irregular and there is a considerable amount of night, weekend, and holiday work.
+Hours are irregular with a considerable amount of night, weekend, and holiday work.

-Most patients presenting to trauma centers have multiple injuries involving different organ systems, and so the care of such patients often requires a significant number of diagnostic studies and operative procedures.
+Most patients presenting to trauma centers have multiple injuries involving different organ systems, so the care of such patients often requires a significant number of diagnostic studies and operative procedures.
 The trauma surgeon is responsible for prioritizing such procedures and for designing the overall treatment plan.
 This process starts as soon as the patient arrives in the emergency department and continues to the operating room, intensive care unit, and hospital floor.
 In most settings, patients are evaluated according to a set of predetermined protocols (triage) designed to detect and treat life-threatening conditions as soon as possible.
-After such conditions have been addressed (or ruled out), non-life-threatening injuries are addressed.
+After such conditions have been addressed (or ruled out), nonlife-threatening injuries are addressed.